richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 This section describes how the client must determine if the presented DNS name matches the reference DNS name.
+The rules differ depending on whether the domain to be checked is an internationalized domain name, as defined in {{names}}, or not.
+For clients
-The rules differ depending on whether the domain to be checked is a traditional domain name or an internationalized domain name, as defined in {{names}}.
-For clients that support presented identifiers containing the wildcard character "\*", this section also specifies a supplemental rule for such "wildcard certificates".
+that support presented identifiers containing the wildcard character "\*", this section also specifies a supplemental rule for such "wildcard certificates".
 This section uses the description of labels and domain names in